Bodacious/CursedCode/README.md

 ## About This Repo
 Welcome to the **Cursed Code** repository, a collection of _cursed_ Ruby code snippets submitted by the global Ruby community.

-The goal is to refactor these monstrosities on a YouTube channel, turning them into clean, maintainable code.
+The code examples here are submitted by the global Ruby community, with the aim of them being refactored as educational guides.

 ## How to Read the Code Examples
 All code examples are organised into their own directories.
 Each directory contains: